top of page

 By integrating WeCWI into the ADDIE model in e-learning research, researchers can systematically design, develop, implement, and evaluate web-based instruction (WBI) that is effective, engaging, and aligned with learning objectives.
 This structured approach ensures that WeCWI meets the needs of learners and stakeholders while contributing to the advancement of WBI in online education contexts.

-How Does WeCWI Transform Teaching?
+E. How Does WeCWI Transform ID?
 Solutions

 To help students learn more effectively, educators worldwide are working to create rich learning environments by merging existing instructional tools with particular pedagogical applications in the lesson.
 WeCWI is developing an interactive online learning environment that will allow learners to connect dynamically, cooperate actively, and think critically with the support of the Internet, one of mankind's greatest accomplishments.
 WeCWI's research and innovation routes toward becoming an Education Innovator or EdNovator require transforming the roles of an educator.

-Web-based Cognitive Instructor or WeLI refers to an educator who desires to produce students who are critical thinkers.
+Web-based Cognitive Instructor or WeCI refers to an educator who desires to produce students who are critical thinkers.
 WeCWI's instructional design can be addressed from macro and micro perspectives to improve the teaching and learning experience in enhancing 21st-century learning design (21CLD).
 WeCWI emphasises instructional and technological discoveries from a macro perspective, while pedagogical and theoretical discoveries are the focus from a micro perspective elaborated through four steps as follows:

 1. Be acquainted with the know-how and multiple educator roles by leveraging technology: